 The principles of extending the life of materials, minimising the energy it takes to produce them, and coming up with beautiful, poetic works of art are precisely what I thought an architect should do.
 I was also impressed with the ‘groupthink’ culture in the Taipei headquarters where architects, designers and engineers put their hearts and minds into making the world more sustainable.
 I shared a similar vision with Arthur, and when MINIWIZ intended to set up its Singapore office, there was no way I could turn down the offer to lead the office here.

-As Managing Director, my role is to extend that vision to Singapore, which is timely as 2019 is the Year Towards Zero Waste in Singapore, and Budget 2019 encourages enterprise development and sustainability.
+My role is to extend that vision to Singapore, which is timely as 2019 is the Year Towards Zero Waste in Singapore, and Budget 2019 encourages enterprise development and sustainability.
 We see ourselves providing a guide to how recycling can be done right, and what amazing products – from architecture to fashion – can come out of proper recycling and regenerative manufacturing practices.

 Put simply, I’d like to try to save the world as an architect – or die trying!